 and training of hall staff.

-As the Student Activities and Organizations Media and Marketing Graduate Assistant, Niko is responsible for maintaining and updating the websites of Student Activities and Organizations, Multicultural Affairs, Buctainment, and SGA.
-He advertises student events via the D.P.
+As the Student Activities and Organizations Media and Marketing Graduate Assistant, Lydia is responsible for maintaining and updating the websites of Student Activities and Organizations, Multicultural Affairs, Buctainment, and SGA.
+Lydia advertises student events via the D.P.
 Culp Center televisions, calendars, digital marquees, manages the SAO social media pages, and initiates general marketing efforts for Student Activities and Organizations and multimedia for special events, such as flyers, posters, and T-shirt designs.

 As the graduate assistant for Student Activities and Organizations, Madison is responsible for assisting student organizations with registration, updating membership, constitutions, and event planning.
 She oversees the use of the Buc-Hub and helps to coordinate Buctainment events.

 The Multicultural Programming Graduate Assistant assists the Director of Multicultural Programming and Outreach in providing direct services to students of color and to related multicultural student organizations and in creating both campus-wide diversity programs and activities, as well as assisting selected student organizations to plan educational and social programs.
 They also serve as a liaison between the office and two student organizations: Black Affairs Association and the Gospel Choir.

 As the graduate assistant for leadership programs, the Student Activities and Organizations Leadership Assistant is responsible for updating and maintaining ETSU's Leadership Development webpage, planning and coordinating ETSU's annual student leadership conference.
 They also assist with planning and coordinating events for the Dr. Brenda White Wright Emerging Leaders Academy.
 They also serve as Program Coordinator for the annual campus session of the LeaderShape Institute.

 The Public Service Corps Program Graduate Assistant serves as initial contact for all Public Service Corps Scholarship recipients.
 They develop appropriate literacy-based training activities and coordinates service placements for students.
 They also assist with the planning and implementation of other community engagement activities.